 Free to use image sourced from Pixabay

 Once the fundamentals of an application are in place, it is time to add a lick of polish.
 Actually, that diminishes the importance of a good UX product design.
 It is about providing a pleasing look and feel for the user.
 This is the developer’s opportunity to stamp the product with their brand identity – vital for creating a good user relationship.

 UX designers use their research and experience to ensure the UI delivers a great experience.
 They’re also there to check that UI elements don’t get in the way of a streamlined and simple application.
+A great way to do so is using UI testing tools.
 The goal is to create a user experience that brings in additional users.